Mohan Charan Majhi: Political career

 Majhi served as a village sarpanch of Raikala panchayat from 1997 till 2000.
 He served as the secretary of the tribal wing of the state unit of the Bharatiya Janata Party (BJP) from 1997.
 Majhi was elected to the Odisha Legislative Assembly for the first time from Keonjhar in 2000.
 He was re-elected in 2004 and served as the deputy chief whip of the government from 2005 to 2009.
 Majhi lost the assembly elections in 2009 and 2014, but won from the same constituency in 2019.
 With the BJP becoming the principal opposition party, Majhi was appointed the party's chief whip.
 He was also a member of standing committee of scheduled castes and tribes and the chairperson of the Public Accounts Committee in the State from 2022 to 2024.

 On 10 October 2021, two crude bombs were hurled at Majhi's car near Mandua in Kendujhar district.
 There was minor damage to his car while Majhi himself escaped without injuries.
 In September 2023, Majhi was suspended from the Odisha assembly by then speaker Pramila Mallik for throwing dal on her podium, while protesting against the alleged scam in procurement of various pulses by the government.

-Chief Ministership
+Chief Ministership (2024-present)

 In the 2024 assembly elections, Majhi won the Keonjhar seat for the fourth time.
 The BJP secured a majority with 79 of 147 seats in the Odisha assembly, and Majhi was appointed Chief Minister of Odisha on 11 June 2024.
-He was sworn in as the 15th Chief Minister the following day, succeeding Naveen Patnaik, who had held the position since March 2000 and who had been the longest-serving Chief Minister in India.
+He was sworn in as the 15th Chief Minister the following day, succeeding Naveen Patnaik, who had held the position since March 2000 and who had been the second longest-serving Chief Minister in India.
 Majhi was the first person from the Santal tribe community and the third person of tribal origin, after Hemananda Biswal and Giridhar Gamang, to become Chief Minister of Odisha.